 Call 1-866-743-6589 or visit www.pge.com/psps to update your contact information or create an online profile.

-PG&E estimates PSPS events could last as long as seven days, depending on heat, humidity, and wind.
+PG&E estimates power shutoffs could last several hours up to multiple days, depending on heat, humidity, and wind.
 If PG&E shuts off power to one of its transmission lines, the outage could last longer and a larger part of the South Bay could be affected.

-PG&E anticipates that PSPS events could occur several times per year in its service area, but it is impossible to predict when and where they will occur.
+PG&E anticipates that power shutoffs could occur several times per year in its service area, but it is impossible to predict with certainty when and where they will occur.

-How can I prepare for a PG&E Public Safety Power Shutoff?
+How can I prepare for a PG&E power shutoff?

 Second, create an emergency plan that accounts for all family member needs for a multi-day power shutoff, including: